curl/curl-for-win/README.md

   The reason for this is slightly different build options and toolchain builds/versions.
 Except `llvm-mingw` builds, which are reproducible across build hosts.
 ARM64 and all BoringSSL builds are like that by default.
-- We code sign with a self-signed certificate, and intentionally not use trusted timestamps for reproducibility.
+- We code sign with a self-signed certificate, and avoid trusted timestamps for reproducibility.

 # Features